RahmanPeimankar/assignment1-aml-sdu/README.md

 # Assignments for Applied Machine Learning course - SDU

-In this repository you can find the four assignments for Applied Machine Learning course.
+On this repository you can find the four assignments for Applied Machine Learning course.

-## Grade:

-Assignment 1:

-Assignment 2:

-Assignment 3:

-Assignment 4: